 - PROMOTES the interests of all kinds of Independent education, confessional and lay, whose principles conform to those set out in the Universal Declaration of Human rights.

-- DEVELOPS political statements that promote the understanding of the values of the independent sector, and improve their acceptance and financial support in national legislation.
+- DEVELOPS political statements that promote the understanding of the values of the independent sector, and improve their acceptance and financial support in national legislations.

-- ASSISTS current and potential members in their efforts to promote the understanding of the value of a democratic attitude in a plural society.
+- ASSISTS current and potential members in their efforts to promote the understanding of the value of civil society initiatives in education in a plural society.

 ECNAIS is a non-political, non-confessional, international association for collaboration between national associations of independent schools in European countries.